BRITFEELRADIO/Britfeel-Teletext-Edition/README.md

 ## Draw Pad

-A shared whiteboard everyone on the site draws on in real time.
+A shared whiteboard anyone on the site can draw on in real time.

 - tap **✏️** to open the pad
 - classic **MS Paint colour palette** — 28 colours, 2 rows